Hold down the Command and Option keys together and press the Escape (esc) key – it’s at top left of your keyboard. You’ll get the Force Quit dialogue.

 Disk Utility and Repair Permissions/First Aid — If your Mac slows down and things keep going wrong, this can fix 90% of problems.
 Apple placed a utility on your Mac which resets the underlying Unix file structure, which can get corrupted or bogged down by unnecessary directory code.

 For example, you have file X in your documents’ folder.
 Unix sees the direction to find this file as /(your user name)/documents/X. If you move it into a different folder, Unix lists the new path as /(your username) /documents/(different folder)/X. The forward-slash represents a folder, or (in Unix-speak) a Directory.
 But the previous unused path is remembered – loads of these can seriously slow down your Mac.
 Also, connections that Finder needs to find and link files can get corrupted or confused.

-Solution — In Finder (ie that it says Finder next to your Apple menu at the very top left of your screen) open your *Utilities’ folder in your Applications’ folder, open Apple’s utility app called Disk Utility.
+Solution — In Finder (ie that it says Finder next to your Apple menu at the very top left of your screen) open your *Utilities’ folder from the Go menu (it’s in your Applications’ folder) then open Apple’s utility app called Disk Utility.

 The layout and operation of Disk Utility changed under El Capitan.
 Open Disk Utility up, select your internal Hard Drive on the left (it’s usually called Mac HD unless you’ve renamed it) and click First Aid at the top left.
 You will be promoted ‘Would you like to run First Aid on Mac HD …’ Yes you would.
 Click Run and it does much of what the older version (see below) did.
 If you expand Show Details you can see what’s being operated on.

 You can select any plugged-in external Hard Drive or even USB stick on the left and run First Aid over them,